Maximizing Your LED Lighting Retrofit Success

 Attendees of this webinar will learn:

-- Review the latest trends and improvements impacting LED lighting solutions.
+- The latest trends and improvements impacting LED lighting solutions.

 - How to avoid the pitfalls of the “LED Over Promise.”